Unic-1/Assignment-4/README.md

 User can log in and log out by creating and destroying a token

-When a user  is logged in, they cal get all the possible menu items and can check thier shopping cart with menu  items.
+When a user  is logged in, they can get all the possible menu items and can check thier shopping cart with menu  items.

 A logged in use can create an order and make a payment.
 The  user will receive confirmation email for the order.